 Anybody who has ever had a case of poison ivy will tell you that they wish they could go back in time and avoid ever having contact with the plant - and that's precisely the best way to deal with it.
 If you and your children can identify the plant and avoid coming into contact with the oily residue on its leaves, everyone is bound to have much more fun this summer!

 There's an old saying that goes, "Leaves of Three, Let It Be" that refers to the three pointed leaves you'll find at the end of every poison ivy branch node.
 The leaves are shiny and green in the early Summer, that can turn slightly reddish as the season progresses into the Fall.
 By Fall, mature poison ivy will be producing berries and have very shiny leaves.
+As Autumn progresses, the leaves will turn yellow before they drop, but they still have the same glossy look.

 The shine on the leaves is actually an oil called urushiol produced by the plant, which is also the irritant that causes poison ivy's rash.
 This oil is released when the leaves or other parts of the plant are burned, damaged or bruised.
 There are varying degrees of allergic reactions to poison ivy ranging from complete immunity to mild irritation to life threatening reactions.
 Most adults exposed to 50 micrograms (equal to a grain of salt) of urishiol will develop a rash, commonly referred to as a contact dermatitis.